Oduig/effective-ci-with-microservices/readme.md

 # Effective CI with Microservices

 At Trifork Eindhoven, we have several teams developing microservice-based solutions for our customers.
-While each solution is different in terms of business domain, languages and tools, we observed that the release cycles were very similar.
-These similarities led us to look for a single, unified flow that we could use for all our projects.
+While each solution is different in terms of business domain, languages and tools, we observed that our release cycles were very similar.
+These similarities led us to look for a single, unified flow that we could use for all our future projects.

-##### Release cycle
+#### Definitions

-To clear up any misunderstandings, we define the following phases in the release cycle.
+We define the following phases in the release cycle.

 - **Development** starts with a ticket.
 It is implemented and code is pushed to version control (VCS).
 - **Continuous Integration** polls version control.
-Certain branches/tags trigger a build: compile, check, test, package, distribute.
+Certain branches/tags trigger a build.
+The build has a series of steps: compile, check, test, package, distribute.
 In the final step (distribute), the package is pushed to an artifact repository.

 - **Continuous Deployment** picks up the new artifacts, and deploys them to a live environment.
+This may be done automatically via polling, or alternatively by manually performing a release action.

-Our primary focus for today is the **CI** phase.
+Our focus for today is the **CI** phase.

-##### Scope
+#### Scope

-Narrowing things down, the flow should work for any project with the following properties.
+For a plan to be concrete and actionable, we have to make some trade-offs.
+Our approach may work for different companies, teams and projects, but let's make it concrete and make some assumptions.

 - A **microservices architecture** is a fitting solution for the business problem.
 - A **single team** (two pizza rule) is responsible for the entire solution.
 - The team works on **vertical features**, spanning several microservices.
-- The team controls the **release cycle** and is empowered to customize CI/CD tools.
+- The team has full control of the **release cycle** and is empowered to customize CI/CD tools.

-One could raise plenty of questions about these assertions, but that's a different topic.
+In other words, we want to leverage microservices to our advantage in a small to medium sized company, which is not large enough to dedicate entire teams to one microservice.

+## Comparing CI approaches

+### Repository structure

+A popular practice for microservices is that each service should be individually developed, built and deployed.
+For many that means each microservice should live in its own repository, which integrates neatly with CI tools like GitLab, BitBucket and Travis.
+However, this is where we encounter a dilemma when we work on vertical features.

+- Each feature requires a branch for each affected repo.
+All these branches need to be kept in sync, and existing tools to manage multiple repos are complex and scarce.
+- Developers have to send out multiple merge requests for a single feature.
+Merges are not atomic: sometimes one merge might succeed while the other runs into a conflict.
+- Most code reviewing tools do not support diffs across multiple repositories.

+There are two solutions to this dilemma, both involving a single repository.
+We can either combine our service builds and release them under a shared version, or customize our CI tools to build microservices individually.

+### Combined build

+In a combined build strategy, every service in the platform is built for each triggering commit.
+After the build is done, the new version number is assigned to all services.

+This strategy has the advantage of being simple - interoperability between services is easy to guarantee and many cloud-hosted CI tools (GitLab, BitBucket, Travis) are ready to integrate with the repository.
+However, there are several drawbacks.

+- The more microservices there are in this build and the more commits are being made, the slower the CI feedback loop.
+- The mentioned CI tools require a single build file and do not have great support for caching.
+This especially hurts for docker images and NPM packages.
+While this is not an argument against a combined build, it is an argument for using a more powerful CI tool that has persistent storage.
+- There is a false sense of security when doing zero-downtime releases.
+For a brief time during a release, a mix of services will run from the old and new version of the platform.
+Versioning a platform as a whole is not a complete guarantee for interoperability.
+- When doing A/B testing of different versions of a service, doing a full new release may interrupt the running A/B test even if both services A and B are unchanged.

-### Versioning
+### Separate builds

-In any CI/CD solution, releases are ultimately triggered by code changes.
-These changes may be either backwards compatible or backwards incompatible.
-This is a judgement call that can typically not be made by automated code analysis.
-This is why an incompatible change should carry a version number as part of the change: setting the version at a later time has more room for error.

-The keyword here is "change".
-What is the most effective unit of change to use?
-An often-cited argument for microservices is that they should be self-contained and therefore have their own release cycle.
-That means they have their own version number.

-On the other hand, there is the "less pure" option of versioning the solution as a whole, building and deploying all microservices at once with each release.
-Both options have their pros and cons.

-##### Service-based

-Consider a situation where we version each service individually.

-- Faster builds, small releases.
-Only services that change need to be redeployed.
-- More versatile.
-One service may keep running its A/B test while the other gets a new release C.
+Building microservices individually requires a little more setup.

+- Microservices are organized into folders.
+- Each service folder has it's own version file.
+- Services are self-contained and have no code-level dependencies outside their folder.
+Libraries can exist outside the folder if they are versioned.
+- In order to support separate builds, we need a more powerful CI tool like `TeamCity` or `Jenkins`, which allow separating builds cleanly and support triggers based on subfolders.
+- Builds trigger when anything in the microservice folder has changed.
+- Builds triggered by development branches create `<service-name>:<service-version>-SNAPSHOT-<buildnr>` images.
+- Builds triggered by test branches create `<service-name>:latest` images.
+- Builds triggered by tags create `<service-name>:<service-version>` images.

+The advantage of this approach is the microservice mantra: services are independently versioned and deployed, small changes are easy to push and the system scales up well with many microservices and many developers.

+The approach also has some drawbacks.

+- Versioning becomes an action as part of the development process, rather than the release process.
+Discipline is required to correctly version services.
-- More complexity.
-Will service `a:4` work with `b:6` and `c:3`?
+- Interoperability is more complex.
+Does service `a:4` work with `b:6` and `c:3`?
 If we need to roll back to `c:2`, do we also need to roll back to `b:5`?
 Or `b:4`?
 Can we release `c:4` before `a:5`?
-- Slightly more labor.
-A change might lead to multiple services getting a new version number.

-##### Solution-based

-Now consider a situation where the solution is versioned as a whole.

-- Slower builds, large releases.
-All services need to be redeployed when one service changes.
-- Less versatile.
-When an A/B test is running and a new release C is made, what happens?
-- Less complexity.
-Developers only need to take into account that `a:4` is compatible with `a:3`, `b:3` and `b:4`.
-It's easier to roll back the solution to a previous, known working state.
-- Less labor.
-Only one version number needs to be kept up-to-date.

-##### Our choice

-While having opted for the solution-based approach in the past, we chose to migrate to a service-based approach.
-We have to experiment to find out if the benefits are worth the extra complexity.
+These are questions we should constantly be aware of while implementing features.
+While backwards compatibility is a good thing, it can make development more difficult.

-### Repository
+### Versioning

-For solution-based versioning, the choice for a repository is simple.
-If there is one version number and one build for all services, there should be one repository.
-When a commit is tagged, the CI server can build it under the current number.

-For service-based versioning we encounter a dilemma.
-Many sources recommend one repository per service, but that means:

-- multiple branches per feature,
-- multiple merges per feature,
-- multiple reviews per feature.

-This adds a lot of manual work and introduces potential conflicts because features are not atomic.
-When the team team is small and developers work on multiple services at once, this is a hassle.
-For example, for git there are no mature tools for managing multiple repositories at once, and submodules have their own set of problems.

-This led us to the choice a mono-repo, with a specific setup.

-- Services are organized into folders.
-- Services are self-contained and have no dependencies in the repository, outside their folder.
-- Each service folder has it's own version file.
-- Builds trigger when anything in the folder has changed.
-- Builds on the `develop` branch create `<service-name>:<service-version>-SNAPSHOT-<buildnr>` images.
-- Builds on tags `release-<YYYYMMDD>` create `<service-name>:<service-version>` images.

-The downside is that, to support this process, we have to detect changes in folders.
-Many tools like `GitLab` and `BitBucket` do not support these type of builds, and force one to use a single build file for the entire repository.
-Hosting microservices in a mono-repo requires a more powerful tool like `TeamCity` or `Jenkins`.
+Versions for software packages say something about its backwards compatibility.
+Whether code is backwards compatible is a judgement call that can typically not be made by automated  analysis, so developers at some point need to make a conscious choice to update the version number.

+The more time between the change and its corresponding version bump, the more room for confusion and error about which version is which.
+Therefore, a feature implementation that carries an incompatible change should receive a new version number as part of the change.
+The ideal time to bump a version number is when creating a feature branch.

+## Conclusion

+Weighing the pros and cons, we chose to migrate from a mono-repo strategy with a single build to a mono-repo strategy with separate builds.
+It provides more speed and control over the CI/CD pipeline and forces us to think about correct versioning and compatibility.
+We believe this method pays back the additional effort and complexity in terms of quality and flexibility.

-### Proof of concept
+## Proof of concept

 ##### Setting up TeamCity